crissfun/DiamondHunterUNMC/README.txt

 1) The .jar file is located inside Final Diamond Hunter- Fun GuoBin & Ang Meng Yuen
 2) To test the location of the axe and boat,we suggest input coordinates that are nearer to the spawning area.
+   For example, we suggest coordinate for (axe : 20 25, boat : 19 25 )
 3) itemsandcharacter.txt is to store coordinate of axe and boat.
 4) To change the location of axe and boat from default location, enter legit coordinates and press submit, then press play game.